INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 You can also try Hinoya Plus Mart in Ueno – ground zero for denim lovers.

-Where to buy a Kimono in Tokyo
+No.3: Where to buy a Kimono in Tokyo

 Japanese kimono shop Tansuya sells Yukata and Kimono mainly to Japanese, but it’s a good place to learn about the different types of kimono fabric.

 Furigiya second hand stores